2 Kings 14

 2 Kings 14:28-29The End of Jeroboam's Reign

 28Now the rest of the acts of Jeroboam, and all that he did, and his might, how he warred, and how he recovered Damascus, and Hamath, which belonged to Judah, for Israel, are they not written in the book of the chronicles of the kings of Israel?
-29And Jeroboam slept with his fathers, even the kings of Israel; and Zachariah his son reigned in his stead.
+29And Jeroboam slept with his fathers, even with the kings of Israel; and Zachariah his son reigned in his stead.

 Jeroboam's reign is marked by military success.
 He recovers territory that belonged to Judah for Israel - he wars successfully, expands the kingdom, builds power.
 He sleeps with his fathers, honored as a king of Israel.
 But what comes next?
 His son Zachariah reigns in his stead.
 The succession seems secure.
 Yet within a few years, Zachariah will be assassinated, and the Northern Kingdom will spiral into civil war.
 The Indian summer ends.
 The prophets Amos and Hosea will soon call Israel to account for the very sins Jeroboam committed - the idolatry, the injustice, the refusal to turn.